 The Rocher Foundation offers an In-Residence Teaching and Research Fellowship in Classical Indology for new PhD holders

 Persons eligible to apply for a Rocher Post-doctoral Fellowship must have completed a doctoral degree or equivalent (typically PhD or DPhil) in a relevant field of Classical Indology at an accredited university in any country within five years before the beginning date of the fellowship.
-Applicants must have completed all requirements for the PhD degree not later than January 15 of the year in which the fellowship is to begin.
+Applicants must have completed all requirements for the PhD degree not later than January 15, 2024.

 The Rocher Fellowship is intended to provide recent PhDs in classical Indology with an opportunity to revise their dissertations and prepare them in publishable form, and/or to undertake a new, post-dissertation research project.

-The fellowship period begins at the commencement of the academic year of the host institution (see Affiliation with host institution) and continues for the two following years.
+The fellowship period begins at the commencement of an academic session of the host institution (see Affiliation with host institution) and continues for up to 24 months of support.

 Grantees will be expected to independently teach one course and to present at least one lecture in an appropriate forum at their host institution during each year of their fellowship.
 Applicants who would be hosted by non-teaching institutions such as independent research centers or museums may submit a tentative program of lectures and seminars.

 In no circumstance should the postdoctoral fellowship be conceived by the host institution as leave replacement, course relief, or succession of a faculty member.
 Applicants may not be hosted by an institution in which they have previously served in a faculty capacity.

 Grantees will be required to submit progress reports (not more than 500 words) to the board of the Rocher Foundation biannually, on December 31 and June 15 of the years during which the grant is in effect.
 Failure to submit reports promptly may result in suspension or revocation of the Fellowship.